Vipo89/B18-js-basic-practice-/README.md

 If you find a better way to do the exercises, fork it and send it to me, so you can help me improve!

+## Important

+The comments are in the develop branch!
+Not in the release branch.

 ## How to Use

 1. Clone the repository: